JiaoBL1234/VRAI-Dataset/README.md

 # VRAI-Dataset
-The VRAI Vehicle Re-identification Dataset
+The VRAI Vehicle Re-identification Dataset.

 Our VRAI is released now！<br>